Tennis at the 2024 Summer Olympics – Men's singles

 Serbia's Novak Djokovic defeated Spain's Carlos Alcaraz in the final, 7–6^{(7–3)}, 7–6^{(7–2)} to win the gold medal in the men's singles tennis event at the 2024 Summer Olympics.
 It was Serbia's first gold medal in Olympic tennis.
-With the win, Djokovic became the third man (after Andre Agassi and Rafael Nadal) to complete the Career Golden Slam, the second (after Agassi) to achieve the Career Super Slam, and the only one to win all the Big Titles in singles.
-Djokovic also became the oldest men's singles finalist and champion in Olympic tennis, while Alcaraz was the youngest finalist.
-Djokovic was the first man to win the Olympics without losing a set during the tournament, in what was his third consecutive Olympics as the top seed.
-En route to victory, Djokovic defeated Nadal in their record-extending 60th and final professional meeting, and their eleventh encounter at Stade Roland Garros, to end their head-to-head at 31–29 in his favor.
+Djokovic became the third man (after Andre Agassi and Rafael Nadal) to complete the career Golden Slam, and the only man to win all the Big Titles in singles.
+Djokovic was the oldest men's singles finalist and champion since tennis returned to the Olympic Games in 1988, while Alcaraz was the youngest finalist.
+Djokovic became the first man to win the Olympics without losing a set during the tournament, in his third consecutive Olympics as the top seed.
+En route to victory, Djokovic defeated Nadal in their record-extending 60th and final professional meeting, to end their head-to-head at 31–29 in his favor.

 In the bronze medal match, Italy's Lorenzo Musetti defeated Canada's Félix Auger-Aliassime, 6–4, 1–6, 6–3.
 It was Italy's second Olympic tennis medal, 100 years after Uberto De Morpurgo won a bronze medal in the men's singles in 1924.

 The men's singles tennis event at the 2024 Summer Olympics took place from 27 July to 4 August 2024 at the Stade Roland Garros, in Paris, France.
 There were 64 players from 27 nations.

-Alexander Zverev was the defending gold medalist from 2021, but lost in the quarterfinals to Musetti.
+Alexander Zverev was the defending gold medalist, but lost in the quarterfinals to Musetti.

-For the second time (after 2012), the same two players (Djokovic and Alcaraz) contested both the Wimbledon and Olympics finals in the same year, with the Wimbledon runner-up going on to win Olympic gold both times.
+For the second time (after 2012), the same two players contested both the Wimbledon and Olympics finals in the same year, with the Wimbledon runner-up going on to win Olympic gold both times.